cldellow/datasette-ersatz-table-valued-functions/README.md

 SELECT root FROM tbl_squares((SELECT 10))
 ```

-Unfortunately, you can't do more complex joins:
+You can do whatever with the output of this function -- join it, aggregate it, etc.

+What you can't do is use a join as the source of _input_ to the function:

 ```sql
 WITH xs AS (SELECT 10 AS x) SELECT root FROM tbl_squares(x), xs